mbabynames search ✿

 Rory George

-"noble and strong" (Rory) meets "farmer" (George).
+"red king" (Rory) meets "farmer" (George).
 The combination reads as complete.
 Neither name overshadows the other.
 George (1 syllable) provides a firm close after the longer Rory.

 Rory Grant